Timeboxing Active Decision Zones

 Crypto markets run 24/7.
 Unlike equities or futures, there is no opening bell and no closing print.
 For many traders, this creates the illusion that they should always be watching, always be ready, always be available.

-The result is predictable: twelve-hour screen days, degraded execution quality by mid-afternoon, and a growing inability to distinguish between genuine opportunity and noise.
+The result is predictable: twelve-hour screen days, where decision fatigue compounds into degraded execution quality by mid-afternoon, and a growing inability to distinguish between genuine opportunity and noise.
 The 24/7 market is not an invitation to trade around the clock.
 It is a trap that punishes undisciplined attention management.

 Your cognitive resources are finite.
 The market's hours are not.
+Every additional hour of screen time after your peak window is an hour where your edge has decayed to roughly zero — but your position-taking instinct has not.
+Forced trades during fatigued windows are a steady negative-EV tax that no setup quality can offset.
 The only way to resolve that mismatch is to impose structure where the market provides none.

 An active decision zone is a pre-defined time window during which you are fully engaged with the market — analyzing, monitoring, and executing trades.
 Outside these zones, you are deliberately off.
 Not passively watching.
 Not casually monitoring.
 Off.